CodeSmile-0000011110110111/LunyScript-Plan/pages/Lifecycle Blocks.md

 	- must provide fast access to script by engine-native object -
 - Lifecycle Event Handling
-	-
+	- For objects created/destroyed during a frame:
-	- OnCreate => runs immediately
+		- OnCreate, OnEnable => run immediately
 		- OnDestroy => deferred until end of frame, but object no longer receives "update" events for the remainder of the current frame
 	- OnEnable/OnDisable => run immediately
 	-